oapicf/pinterest-sdk/clients/cpp-qt-client/generated/README.md

           loop.quit();
       });

       qint32 engagement_window_days = create(); // qint32 | Number of days to use as the conversion attribution window for an engagement action.
 Engagements include saves, closeups, link clicks, and carousel card swipes.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
-If not specified, defaults to `30` days.
+If not specified, defaults to `30` days.<br> <strong>Note:</strong> This parameter no longer returns new data.
+However, you can still access historic data through <strong>Sept 30, 2027</strong>.

       QEventLoop loop;
       connect(&apiInstance, &OAIAdAccountsApi::adAccountTargetingAnalytics_getSignal, [&]() {